RedHatNordicsSA/learnlinux/lab-3/README.md

 💥 Try out and try to understand the examples explained in Marko Myllynen's Red Hat Enterprise Linux Performance Tuning guide: https://myllynen.github.io/rhel-performance-guide/

 # Even more bonus tasks
 Are you done?
 Have a look at Red Hat's free online labs for Red Hat Enterprise Linux!
+It includes an additional 28 labs for you with days of experience :)

 Go here: https://lab.redhat.com and run the labs you think looks fun.